medikoo/plain-promise/README.md

 ##### High level functions `all`, `race` etc.

-This implementation focuses just on base promise logic, and any high level functions that operate on promises are out of its scope.
+This implementation focuses just on core promise algorithm and any high level functions that operate on multiple promise objects are out of its scope.

 ### Example Usage